Molitva: Other versions

 The English version is titled "Destiny", the Russian version is titled "Молитва" (Molitva), and the Finnish version is called "Rukoilen"; these were performed by the Beauty Queens, without Šerifović.
 The song has also been released as a dance remix and a remix named "Jovan Radomir mix" by Swedish TV-presenter Jovan Radomir, who also wrote the English lyrics.
 An instrumental version has also been released as well as a karaoke version.
 The UK oompah band Oompah Brass recorded an instrumental version of "Molitva" on their album Oompocalypse Now (2008), premiered at the 2007 Belgrade Beer Festival.

 In other media

 Molitva has been often played for many successes Serbia has had in the year 2007.
 It was played at a welcome party for Serbia's tennis players after their French Open successes.
 During Wimbledon 2007, Molitva was often used during clips displaying the courts and players on the BBC.
 It was mainly used before and after footage or interviews with the Serbian players.

+In 2013, Yulia Samoylova performed the Russian version of the song at her audition for the Russian version of X Factor, Faktor A. She would later be selected to represent Russia in the Eurovision Song Contest 2017, but was barred from entering the host country of that edition, Ukraine.
+She would subsequently be repicked in 2018.

-The short 10-second instrumental theme of the song can be heard even today on RTS between scheduled broadcasts as short intermezzo or when presenting RTS programme/image.
+A short 10-second instrumental theme of the song, used during Eurovision 2008, was used on RTS between scheduled broadcasts as short intermezzo or when presenting RTS programme/image for several years.

 In 2015, the chorus of the song was played on Day 102 of the soap opera parody Kalyeserye of the Philippine noontime variety show Eat Bulaga!.